 Flowers

-Fortunately, its flowers are formed in clusters, making them pop out.
+Fortunately, its flowers are formed in hanging clusters, making them pop out.
 Each flower has pale green petals, green sepals, and stamens with yellow anthers, with five of each.
 The petals also have jagged margins.
 The life span of each flower lasts for up to 2 weeks.
 May to June is the best months to see these flowers.

 Fruit and Seeds